midas/servitude/README.md

 * If a single threaded server, implement your functionality in the Server#run method.
 * If a multi-threaded server, implement your functionality in a handler class that includes the Servitude::Actor module and call the handler from the Server#run method.

-For more details see the examples folder.
+For executable examples see the [examples folder](https://github.com/midas/servitude/tree/master/examples).
+To run the examples, clone the project, install the bundle and follow the usage instructions in each example.

 The rest of this document will discuss the functionality each module provides.